 The ISSMGE is the pre-eminent professional body representing the interests and activities of Engineers, Academics and Contractors all over the world that actively participate in geotechnical engineering.
 The aim of the International Society is the promotion of international co-operation amongst engineers and scientists for the advancement and dissemination of knowledge in the field of geotechnics, and its engineering and environmental applications.

 - possibility to submit papers to many conferences and symposia;

-- possibility of membership of one of 30 technical committees working on specific topics;
+- the possibility of membership of one of 30 technical committees working on specific topics;

 - access to work of ISSMGE in various fields of activity, including Education, Communications, Technology Transfer;